Storidge/cio-faq/data-services.md

 ### Can I apply compression to existing volumes?
 Just update profile and apply?

-Compression has be specified at volume creation since it is enabled when mounting the filesystem on the volume.
+Compression has to be specified at volume creation since it is enabled when mounting the filesystem on the volume.

 Enabling compression after volume creation entails stopping the service/application, unmounting the filesystem, and remounting with compression enabled.
 This would be disruptive to the application.